Age Group: “The Pre-Kindergarteners” Class Name: Sunshiners

-The PRE-KINDERGARTENERS ARE 4 YEARS OR OLDER BY AUGUST 31
+The PRE-KINDERGARTENERS ARE 4 YEARS OR OLDER BY AUGUST 31, Sunshiners

-When children move onto Kindergarten, they need the self-confidence and ability to communicate with other children in order to work in groups and learn efficiently.
-We assist children with communication tools to help them resolve their own conflicts in social problem solving situations.
-The goal being the ability to work independently at a task, as well as, becoming a functional team member in a group project.
+When children move onto kindergarten, they need the self-confidence and ability to communicate with other children to work in groups and learn efficiently.
+We assist children with communication tools to help them resolve their own conflicts in social problem-solving situations.
+The goal being the ability to work independently at a task, as well as becoming a functional team member in a group project.
 Friendships are a critical part of a preschooler’s day.
-We help children develop more sophisticated ways of communicating with each other in order to build relationships that will carry over into their social interactions in Kindergarten where they rely more on their peers for positive feedback and personal validation.
+We help children develop more sophisticated ways of communicating with each other to build relationships that will carry over into their social interactions in kindergarten where they rely more on their peers for positive feedback and personal validation.

 At the Shyne School our goal is to provide children with warm and caring relationships with teachers and friends.
 We encourage active parent participation.
-When parents feel comfortable with their school and teacher they are able to communicate an attitude of trust to their children.
-There is an amazing amount of growth for children during the preschool years and we help them maximize their learning through games, songs, stories, play and hand-on activities.
+When parents feel comfortable with their school and teacher, they can communicate an attitude of trust to their children.
+There is an amazing amount of growth for children during their preschool years and we help them maximize their learning through games, songs, stories, play and hands-on activities.
 Parents can stop by and join the fun!

 Our school parent handbook is on the Registration Page with full behavior management, curriculum, philosophy and what to bring.
 In addition, we recommend a wet bag that we can send soiled clothing home in.